misiektoja/xbox_monitor/docs/configuration.md

 xbox_monitor <xbox_gamer_tag> --config-file /path/xbox_monitor_new.conf
 ```

+`--config-file none` switches automatic config discovery off for one run.

 ## Target Account

 Set `XBOX_GAMERTAG` to save the account you usually watch.
 A gamertag passed on the command line always wins over the saved one.
 With a saved value you can start monitoring with no arguments at all: